akbar2habibullah/LLM-from-scratch/README.md

 - Using AdamW optimizer and lorem ipsum datasets
 - Using SOAP optimizer and lorem ipsum datasets
 - Using SOAP optimizer, synthetic number datasets, and larger parameter
-- Using SOAP optimizer, synthetic number datasets, larger parameter, and larger epochs
+- Using SOAP optimizer, synthetic number datasets, smaller parameter, and larger epochs